devjgm/papers/cpp_civil_time.md

 wrong answer.

-The Civil Time Library proposed here avoids this problem by making it impossible to ask such a question.
+The Civil Time Library proposed here avoids this problem by making it impossible to ask such an ambiguous question.
 All civil time objects are aligned to a particular civil time field boundary (such as aligned to a year, month, day, hour, etc.), and arithmetic operates on the field to which the object is aligned.
 This means that in order to "add a month" the object must first be aligned to a month boundary, which is equivalent to the first day of that month.
-See the [Technical Specification](#Technical-Specification) section below for more about alignment.
+See the Technical Specification section below for more about alignment.

 There are indeed ways to accomplish the task of adding a month to Jan 31 with this Civil Time Library, but they require the programmer to be more explicit about their intent so the answer is unsurprising.
-In practice, we have found few places where programmers wanted to do unaligned arithmetic.
+In practice, we have found few places where programmers wanted unaligned arithmetic, but in those few cases the explicit code helped ensure the programmer's intent matched the answer.

 ## Technical Specification